 This section explains the judgements and estimates made in determining the fair values of the financial instruments that are: a) recognised and measured at fair value and b) measured at amortised cost and for which fair values are disclosed in the Consolidated Financial Statements.
-To provide an indication about the reliability of the inputs used in determining fair value, the Group has classified its financial instruments into the 3 levels prescribed in the Indian Accounting Standard.
+To provide an indication about the reliability of the inputs used in determining fair value, the Group has classified its financial instruments into the three levels prescribed in the Indian Accounting Standard.

 An explanation of each level follows underneath the table:

+(₹ lakhs)

-i) Financial assets and liabilities measured at fair value as at March 31, 2022 Level 1 Level 2 Level 3 Total
+i) Financial assets and liabilities measured at fair value as at March 31, 2023 Level 1 Level 2 Level 3 Total

 Financial assets

-Financial investments measured at FVPL: -
+Financial investments measured at FVTPL:

 Unquoted equity shares 1 - - 42.77 42.77

-Mutual funds at FVPL - - - -

 Total financial assets - - 42.77 42.77

+(₹ lakhs)

-ii) Financial assets and liabilities measured at fair value as at March 31, 2021 Level 1 Level 2 Level 3 Total
+ii) Financial assets and liabilities measured at fair value as at March 31, 2022 Level 1 Level 2 Level 3 Total

 Financial assets

-Financial investments measured at FVPL:
+Financial investments measured at FVTPL:

 Unquoted equity shares 1 - - 42.77 42.77

-Mutual funds at FVPL - 1,911.74 - 1,911.74

-Total financial assets - 1,911.74 42.77 1,954.51
+Total financial assets - - 42.77 42.77

-1Includes investments in Bharuch Enviro Infrastructure Ltd (21,000 equity shares) and Narmada Clean Tech Ltd (4,06,686 equity shares) that are for operation purposes and the Company expects its refund on exit.
+1Includes investments in BEIL Infrastructure Ltd (formerly known as Bharuch Enviro Infrastructure Ltd) (21,000 equity shares) and Narmada Clean Tech (formerly known as Narmada Clean Tech Ltd) (4,06,686 equity shares), which are for operation purposes and the Company expects its refund on exit.
 The Group estimates that the fair value of these investments are not materially different as compared to its cost.